Yes! But, allow me to explain. First, for those not familiar with the term content management system, here is a definition…

 - The pool of talented PHP developers to maintain your CMS is much larger than those who specialize in a closed system like Microsoft’s .Net, SquareSpace or Wix

-Our number one recommendation is WordPress.
+More often that not, our recommendation is WordPress.
 WordPress has evolved from a blogging platform into a full-fledged CMS.
 The system is very easy to use.
 There are tons of available plugins and lots of designers and developers work with it.
 Problems with WordPress usually involve pre-built themes.

 These are great lower cost solutions.
 But, I would recommend using an expert to help you choose the right theme and make updates to it.